 We will use your personal information to provide you with the services, products or information you have requested, for administration purposes and to further our charitable aims, including for fundraising activities.
 We may need to share your information with our service providers, associated organisations and agents for these purposes, though we will only do this at your discretion.

 We will use your personal information for marketing purposes unless you have indicated that you do not wish to be contacted.
-We would also like to share your information with other organisations who are supportive of our aims and objectives and who would like to contact you, unless you have indicated that you do not want this to happen.
 You can change your marketing choices at any time by contacting our Supporter Care Team at The Children's Society, Edward Rudolf House, Margery Street, London WC1X 0JL or email firstname.lastname@example.org

 - By texting you are giving us your number and agreeing to future communication from us by SMS or phone call.